skinkade/genint2prog/book-src/ch02-00-let-the-code-begin.md

 (+ 2 2)
 ```

-Already a lot going on, eh?
+Already a lot going on, but don't worry.

 Firstly, we're already living up to the title of this book.
 In the block above, you'll see two panes: